The basic semen analysis is a male fertility test that serves to assess the quality of the semen.

 - IVF is chosen when TMSC is below 3 million.
 Moreover, in the case of severe male factor with TMSC of less than 1 million, the use of ICSI for fertilization will be recommended.

-In short, the interpretation of an advanced semen analysis report allows us to intuit the fertility treatment that will offer the greatest success with regard to the male factor.
-However, in order to finally determine the technique to be applied, it is necessary to also take into account the results of the woman's fertility tests.
+In short, advanced semen analysis report gives us the information we need to decide on the correct treatment to maximise chances of success, with regard to the male factor.
+However, in order to finally determine the technique, it is also necessary to also take into account the results of the woman's fertility tests.

 Whether you need to undergo IUI or IVF to become a mother, we recommend that you get your Fertility Report now.
 In 3 simple steps, it will show you a list of clinics that fit your preferences and meet our strict quality criteria.
 Moreover, you will receive a report via email with useful tips to visit a fertility clinic for the first time.